kesireddyadarsh/mdpiAlgorithm/README.md

 * Viennet

 ## Algorithms
 Please find the code for the following algorithms.
 In (paper), we do not use Simple EA provided in the code.
-It was used to check mutation and testing of code.
-In Simple EA, we were using summation of the objectives which is not optimal way to find multi-objective optimization.
+It was used for testing to test functions, range of search domain, methodologies, and simulation runs.
+While the Simple EA can utilized a summation of objectives, this approach is not ideal for solving multi-objective optimization problems.
 The results from the simulation are presented in (paper) Appendix B.
 * Simple EA
 * NSGA - II
 * NSGA - III